Dual Geometry of Entanglement Entropy via Deep Learning: Introduction

 The minimal surface defined in a three-dimensional black hole-type geometry describes the RG flow of a thermal two-dimensional QFT.
 In this case, the three-dimensional bulk metric has the following general form \beq ds^2 = \frac{R^2}{u^2} \left( -f(u)dt^2 + \frac{du^2}{f(u)} + dx^2\right). \eeq The entanglement entropy is given by the area of the minimal surface living in this geometry.
+For a three-dimensional geometry, the area of the minimal surface reduces to a geodesic length.
 Even in this case, it is hard to predict the details of the geometry, $f(u)$, from the known entanglement entropy data.
 This comes from the fact that the entanglement entropy is usually given by an integral form of the bulk metric.
 Thus, we can not directly figure out the geometry from the entropy function even if the entanglement entropy has a simple form.
 In general, perturbation is very useful to analyze complicated mathematical structures in some regions.
-When the geometry is perturbatively deformed by matter ~\cite{Kim:2019feb,Kim:2019ewv,Kim:2019rwd,Kim:2020unz}, we can easily compute the holographic entanglement entropy.
+When the geometry is deformed by a relevant operator \cite{Kim:2019feb,Kim:2019ewv,Kim:2019rwd,Kim:2020unz}, we can compute the entanglement entropy perturbatively in the asymptotic AdS space which corresponds to the conformal perturbation theory on the dual QFT side.
 Inversely, reconstructing the perturbative geometry from entanglement entropy data is also possible.
 However, this perturbative reconstruction is valid only in the UV regime.
 To know the dual geometry in the entire range, we must go beyond the perturbative reconstruction.